 From retail giants to street hawkers, QR Codes have made it easy for retailers to accept payments.
 For the big fish, QR Code payments help in clearing check-out lines faster, for small time retailers, QR Code payments save the excess cost that other cashless payments such as cards bring in the form of extra hardware.

 Also read: QR Codes in Payments

-One of United States’s biggest retailers, Walmart launched Walmart pay in 2015.
+Walmart is one of the United States’s biggest retail stores that is using QR Codes.
+It launched Walmart pay in 2015.
 This feature allowed shoppers to pay by scanning a QR Code.
 Users could link their major credit or debit cards to their walmart app.
 Scanning the QR Code debited the billed amount for the card linked to the app.
 This allowed users and Walmart to save the extra free charged by credit card companies and Apple Pay.

 Similarly, Target announced the addition of a QR Code payment system at its stores in 2015.
 Using the Target pay app, consumers could pay for the products by simply scanning the Target QR Code.

 QR Codes on product tags can list product details, product manufacturing processes.
 This helps manufacturers build trust with their audience.

 Fashion and clothing brand Zara has added a QR Code to the price tags of their clothing.
 Scanning the QR Code leads scanners to a landing page listing the product’s manufacturing details.
 The page also give scanners information on the different colors and sizes available in the product range.

 In May 2018, Zara even rolled out QR Code-based collection points at Stratford store.